Would you prefer to view this website based on your location?

 Overall, less people believe taking care of an electric car costs more effort than a petrol/diesel car compared to 2020.
 This is particularly true for those who actually drive an EV.

-However, there is still a great deal of division: Almost half of the EV drivers in the UK think an electric car costs more effort, whilst the Dutch EV drivers are most likely to say that taking care of an EV costs less effort.
+However, there is still a great deal of division: Almost half of the EV drivers in the UK think an electric car costs more effort, while the Dutch EV drivers are most likely to say that taking care of an EV costs less effort.

 EV drivers believe taking care of an electric car costs less effort than in 2020